Nicolas Cage Annuls Marriage After 4 Days

-It seems that the fourth time wasn’t a charm for actor Nicolas Cage, who has filed for an annulment from his fourth wife after 4 days of marriage reported Entertainment Tonight.
+It seems that the fourth time wasn’t a charm for actor Nicolas Cage, who has filed for an annulment from his fourth wife after four days of marriage, reported Entertainment Tonight.

-The couple married at Weddings at Bellagio in the Bellagio casino on the Vegas Strip.
+The couple married at Weddings at Bellagio in the Bellagio casino on the Las Vegas Strip.
 Although it was unclear if there were any attendees at their wedding, packages for a ceremony and reception range from $2,000 through $25,000 depending on the package you purchase, with add-ons that begin at $2,000.

 Cage, who is best known for films such as Moonstruck, Face/Off, Ghost Rider, and the National Treasure series of films has been married three times prior to his union with Koike.
 He was wed to actress Patricia Arquette from 1995 to 2001, to Lisa Marie Presley from 2002 to 2004, and finally to Alice Kim from 2004 to 2016.
 He has two children, one with Kim, a son named Kal-El and another son named Weston from a relationship with Christina Fulton.